edounn/linkedin-crawler/README.md

 `casperjs linkedin.js loginEmailAddress loginPassword`

-Optionally, passing the `--ssl-protocol=tslv1`  or `--web-security=no`flag as an arguemnt helps with the "Unsafe JavaScript attempt to access frame with URL" error which can occur in Phantom 1.9.8.
+Also **required**, are the flags  `--ignore-ssl-errors=true`  and  `--web-security=no` which help with "Unsafe JavaScript attempt to access frame with URL" error which can occur in Phantom 1.9.8. and downloading over https connection.
 [Reference](https://github.com/n1k0/casperjs/issues/1068)